 Arte’s 2017 Litter

 We usually select Shakespeare play characters for our litter names.
 This time, we were inspired by the strength and tenacity of our first female born.
 While being the smallest of her litter (though equal to her youngest brother), she had the greatest strength.
-She reminded me of a good friend who while small, takes on the greatest challenges, named Winne.
+She reminded me of a good friend who while small, takes on the greatest challenges, named Winnie.
 To complete the naming, we looked into the root of the name Winnie.
-At the time of King Arthur, Guinevere was called Winnie, so the Boys took the names: Arthur, Gawain, Lancelot and the little guy, Merlin…BUT Artemis didn't approve - so we went back to the drawing board - and found that the four main Archangels represent the Four Elements, so the boys got their names, and Winnie got named Awen, which means Spirit or flowing inspiration to help his mother and father get along and well balanced.
+At the time of King Arthur, Guinevere was called Winnie.
+But Gail couldn't leave it alone.
+The boys needed names of the Archangels (see below).

 BORN : May 6, 2017

-#1 WINNE (AWEN) Female- Tri-color with eye patches (Taken)
+#1 AWEN (WINNIE) Female- Tri-color with eye patches

 #2 MICHAEL Male- Big male all white